 "Microneedling patches are great options to enhance delivery and potentially the future of not just skin care but medicine."

 Like other masks or patches, application is practically painless — you just press it on.
-The difference is in the sharp points ("composed of biodegradable molecules molded into the shape of tiny, virtually painless needles on an adhesive patch," said dermatologist Asmaa Chaudhry, MD, FAAD) that prick the surface of the skin to rev collagen production and smooth fine lines, then disappear.
+The difference is in the sharp points (which don't hurt, but are "composed of biodegradable molecules molded into the shape of tiny, virtually painless needles on an adhesive patch," said dermatologist Asmaa Chaudhry, MD, FAAD) that prick the surface of the skin to rev collagen production and smooth fine lines, then disappear.
 "Once your barrier is slightly pierced, enzymes inside the body begin breaking down and dissolving the outer components of the 'needle' so that the active ingredients within it are delivered to the site," she added, which leads to fewer visible wrinkles.

 Sounds great and all, but does it work?
 Every dermatologist we spoke with answered with a resounding yes — but there's one caveat: the results won't last forever.
 "Only small studies on this newer technology have been performed, but in nearly all cases, the results have been promising," said Chaudhry.

 For now, dermatologist Ritu Saini, MD, recommends using these microneedling patches as a temporary pick-me-up for special occasions, on areas where you have thinner skin or fine lines, like the crow's feet around the eyes.
 (Neurotoxins, like Botox or fillers, are still your best bets for deeper wrinkles.)